Last updated May 05, 2023

 - The build image (

-heroku/heroku:18-build) is larger and includes development headers.
-It is only recommended for customers that need to compile source code.
+heroku/heroku:18-build), which is larger as it includes development headers and toolchains.
+It is only recommended for customers that need to compile source code or dependencies.

 Use the following command in your